The legality of VPNs depends on the laws of the land. In most places, VPNs are legal.

 Uganda: VPNs are not illegal, but their usage is restricted.

-ISPs block VPN traffic because citizens use VPNs to circumvent the social media tax, which is supposedly cheaper than using a VPN.
+ISPs block VPN traffic because citizens use VPNs to circumvent the social media tax, which is supposedly cheaper than a VPN.

 To restrict VPN usage, most countries sought repressive methods and ISPs to implement VPN blocks.
 These methods include: